-The new system will have as its center a European Currency Unit (ECU), and will incorporate a compulsory intervention mechanism to ensure greater stability of European exchange rates.
-The system will also continue and extend present credit mechanisms to strengthen the economic potential of the less prosperous countries of the Community.
+- have at its centre a European Currency Unit (ECU); - incorporate a compulsory intervention mechanism to ensure greater stability of European exchange rates; - continue and extend present credit mechanisms to strengthen the economic potential of the less prosperous EC countries; - be open to all European countries with particularly close economic and financial ties with the European Community; - because of its international implications, require coordination of exchange policies with non-EC countries and concertation with their monetary authorities; - remain fully compatible with the International Monetary Fund.

-EMS, according to the Council resolution, will be open to all European countries with particularly close economic and financial ties with the European Community.
-Because of its international implications, EMS will require coordination of exchange policies with third countries and concertation with their monetary authorities.
-The system will remain fully compatible with the International Monetary Fund; it is expected to lessen speculation among European currencies and thereby aid the U.S. dollar.
+Because it is expected to lessen speculation among European currencies, ${\sf EMS}$ should thereby aid the U.S. dollar.

-Plans for the EMS were put forward this year by German Chancellor Helmut Schmidt and French President Valery Giscard d'Estaing following a call last year by Commission President Roy Jenkins for renewed steps toward European monetary union.
+Plans for the EMS were put forward in 1978 by German Chancellor Helmut Schmidt and French President Valery Giscard d'Estaing, following a call in 1977 by Commission President Roy Jenkins for renewed steps toward European monetary union.